Robert Ledley: Family and education

-Robert Ledley was born on June 28, 1926, in Flushing Meadows, Queens, New York City, US.
+Robert Ledley was born on June 28, 1926, in Flushing Meadows, Queens, New York City.
 His father, Joseph Levy, was an accountant and his mother, Kate Levy, was a schoolteacher before becoming a homemaker.
 Robert had a sister, Marion, and a half-brother, Ralph.
 All three siblings were surnamed Ledley.

-Among Ledley’s childhood friends in Flushing was Margaret Oakley Dayhoff, who would later spend most of her career working at the National Biomedical Research Foundation and who would become a founder of the field of bioinformatics.
+Among Ledley's childhood friends in Flushing was Margaret Oakley Dayhoff, who would later spend most of her career working at the National Biomedical Research Foundation and who would become a founder of the field of bioinformatics.

 Ledley attended the Horace Mann School, from which he graduated in 1943.

 As an undergraduate student at Columbia University Ledley excelled in physics, taking undergraduate and graduate courses within his first two years as a student.
 When, however, he informed his parents of his desire to become a physicist, they objected on the grounds that a career in physics would not be feasible for him given the scarcity of steady jobs in that field.
 Instead, they urged him to make his living as a dentist.
 Ledley attempted to follow both paths at once; he enrolled in the New York University College of Dentistry while continuing to pursue his education in physics at Columbia.
 During the day, Ledley would take dentistry training courses at NYU, then he would take the subway to Columbia to take evening courses in physics.
 After receiving his DDS from NYU in 1948, Ledley became a full-time physics graduate student at Columbia, where he took courses from many noted physicists including I.I.
-Rabi (who joked that Ledley was the only physicist who could pull a man’s tooth), Enrico Fermi, Hans Bethe, and J.A.
+Rabi (who joked that Ledley was the only physicist who could pull a man's tooth), Enrico Fermi, Hans Bethe, and J.A.
 Wheeler.
 Ledley received a MS in physics from Columbia in 1950.

 In 1949, Ledley married Terry Wachtell (born 1926), a mathematics teacher at Queens College, and sister of Herbert Wachtell.
 The couple had two sons, Fred (born 1954) and Gary (born 1957).
 When the couple moved to the DC area in the early 1950s, Terry was employed as a computer programmer until leaving work to raise their sons.
 Both sons graduated from Georgetown University School of Medicine.
-Fred Ledley is Professor of Natural and Applied Sciences at Bentley University and is the author of numerous scientific papers as well as the novel, Sputnik’s Child (2011).
+Fred Ledley is Professor of Natural and Applied Sciences at Bentley University and is the author of numerous scientific papers as well as the novel, Sputnik's Child (2011).
 Gary Ledley is a practicing cardiologist associated with Drexel University.

 Robert Ledley died of Alzheimer's disease in Kensington, Maryland, USA on July 24, 2012.